-- The Bank shall consolidate debt instruments related to retail banking products and micro and small enterprises on the basis of groups with similar credit risk based on the type of banking product. - 2.
+- 1. The Bank shall consolidate debt instruments related to retail banking products and micro and small enterprises on the basis of groups with similar credit risk based on the type of banking product. - 2.
 The Bank shall classify debt instruments within the retail banking product group or micro and small enterprises into three stages based on the following quantitative and qualitative criteria:

-Notes to Separate Financial Statements For The Year Ended 31 December 2019
+Notes to Separate Financial Statements for The Period Ended 31 March 2020

-Classifying the financial instrument Stag Stage (I) Stage (II) Stage (II) Stage (III) Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Low-risk financial instruments No Past Dues Concluded under acceptable risks Significant increase in credit risk Delay is more than 30 days from the date of maturity of the contractual installments.
-If the borrower encounters one or more of the following events at least: - The borrower submits a request to convert short-term and long-term payments due to negative effects on the borrower's cash flows - Cancellation of a direct facility by the bank due to the high credit risk of the borrower. - Extension of the deadline for repayment at the borrower's request. - Previous repeated arrears over the previous 12 months. - Future/ technological/ legislative / economic changes affecting the future cash flows of the borrower Impaired financial If the borrower delays more than 90 days to pay its contractual installments N/A
+Classifying the financial Stag je (I) Stage (II) Stage (III) instrument Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Main identifier (Quantitative standards) Additional identifier (Qualitative Standards) Low-risk financial instruments No Past Dues Concluded under acceptable risks Significant increase in credit risk Delay is more than 30 days from the date of maturity of the contractual installments.
+If the borrower encounters one or more of the following events at least: - The borrower submits a request to convert short-term and long-term payments due to negative effects on the borrower's cash flows - Cancellation of a direct facility by the bank due to the high credit risk of the borrower. - Extension of the deadline for repayment at the borrower's request. - Previous repeated arrears over the previous 12 months. - Future/ technological/ legislative / economic changes affecting the future cash flows of the borrower Impaired financial instruments If the borrower delays more than 90 days to pay its contractual installments N/A

-Notes to Separate Financial Statements For The Year Ended 31 December 2019
+Notes to Separate Financial Statements for The Period Ended 31 March 2020